In the 1960s, the Vietcong built an elaborate system of fortifications across large swaths of the South Vietnamese

 What is apparent from the accounts of Downs, Hackworth, Marshall, and others is that in Vietcong territory nearly every feature of the South Vietnamese landscape had a potential military purpose.
 David Halberstam, although writing of the Mekong Delta, could have been discussing all of South Vietnam when he penned, “The whole countryside is a natural hiding place….”

 Besides offering the guerrillas a natural hiding place, weapons and ammunition could be hidden almost anywhere in the South Vietnamese countryside – as long as the materials had been sealed in waterproof containers.
 The Vietcong hid rifles and pistols under the thatch of roofs, buried hand grenades in bins of rice, and placed belts of machine-gun ammunition in the walls of huts.
-Insurgents packed ammunition in water-tight containers and then lowered the ammo to the bottom of a village well.
-Beneath several feet of water, the ammunition remained out of sight until the time came to retrieve it.
+Sometimes the insurgents packed ammunition in a water-tight container and then lowered the container to the bottom of a village well, where it would remain out of sight until the time came to retrieve it.

 Guerrillas buried war materials in rice paddies, under the mud and grime of pigpens, at the bottom of irrigation ditches, and beneath the sand and gravel of streambeds.
 More often than not, the Vietcong simply stashed their ammo or AK-47 rifles in one of the many tunnels burrowed under their villages.
 In the early stages of the war, it was rare for the ARVN and Americans to find Vietcong arms caches.
 The environment presented too many hiding places.
 When they did uncover a cache, Allied forces discovered to their chagrin that the cache contained just a few items.
 The Americans learned from Vietcong POWs that, “Logistics facilities are numerous and well-dispersed.”
 Had the guerrillas been less popular among rural residents, and had their insurgency not been a People’s War, they would not have been able to establish such a dispersed cache system.